Exterior complex scaling enables physics-informed neural networks for quantum scattering: Computational Method

 The collocation points are distributed non-uniformly to concentrate sampling in regions of rapid variation.
 I allocate 50\% of the points to the nuclear interior $r \in [0, 2R_{\text{nuc}}]$, 20\% to the intermediate region $r \in [2R_{\text{nuc}}, R_0]$, and 30\% to the ECS region $r \in [R_0, R_{\text{max}}]$.
 Within each region, points are drawn from a uniform distribution.
-All computations are performed in double precision (float64) to ensure accurate phase shift extraction.
+The required number of collocation points is set by the PINN optimization itself, not by a step-size criterion: each collocation point contributes one residual term to the loss, and an adequate density is needed everywhere to constrain the network output and prevent the gradient flow from finding spurious local minima of the loss.
+Empirically, reducing the n+\nuc{40}{Ca} budget below $\approx 1500$ points or the \nuc{6}{Li}+\nuc{208}{Pb} budget below $\approx 3000$ points degrades the high-$\ell$ phase shifts.
+The resulting average spacing (e.g.\ 0.015~fm for 4000 points in 60~fm) is therefore much smaller than the de~Broglie wavelength or the Woods-Saxon diffuseness ($a \approx 0.6$--0.8~fm); the latter scales would only require $\approx 100$ points to resolve, far fewer than the PINN optimization actually demands.